SkypLabs/probequest/docs/index.rst

 Welcome to ProbeQuest's documentation!
 ======================================

-The ProbeQuest project consists of Python modules and tools allowing to sniff the Wi-Fi probe requests passing near your wireless interface.
+ProbeQuest is a toolkit allowing to sniff and display the Wi-Fi probe requests passing near your wireless interface.

 This project has been inspired by `this paper`_.